The Party of Dred Scott

 Sure, you could try to parse all of this finely, as Anton does, with explanations about how Dred Scott and Wong Kim Ark were different, or about how they’re just trying to defend the law.
 You could dismiss all counter-arguments as bias and “fake news.”
 But then again, Anton has given us plenty of grounds to think that the conclusions above are warranted.
 In this piece, after complaining about people from China and Mexico "taking advantage" of birthright citizenship, he concludes that this will "debase" our citizenship.
 What kind of person thinks that his citizenship is automatically debased by being shared with someone of Hispanic or Asian heritage?
 What kind of animus does that reveal?

-This kind of disgust of the other exudes from Anton’s earlier writings, particularly his famous “Flight 93” essay in support of Trump, from back before the election when he was still berating other conservative for their lack of courage while bravely writing under a pretentious pseudonym.
+This kind of disgust of the other exudes from Anton's earlier writings, particularly his famous “Flight 93” essay in support of Trump, from back before the election when he was still berating other conservatives for their lack of courage while bravely writing under a pretentious pseudonym.
 The election, he wrote, was just like 9/11’s doomed Flight 93, a drastic last-ditch measure to save America against an apocalyptic threat.
 And what was the threat that was in imminent danger of destroying the entire country?
 The “most important” threat was “the ceaseless importation of Third World foreigners.”
 It is not a stretch to describe this as xenophobia.
 It is in fact the definition of xenophobia, an irrational fear of outsiders.
-(Prediction: the comments field below this article will validate such a conclusion even more fully.)
+(Prediction: the comments field below this article [in The Federalist] will validate such a conclusion even more fully.)

 The upshot is that Anton is advocating that the Republican Party should position itself as a party that is against non-white people.
 I don't care if this is what he intends (though we are all free to make our own guesses on that score).
 The point is that this is an obvious foreseeable consequence, in exchange for a measure that is not necessary for any practical purpose, would not stand, and would do nothing but damage the one nominally pro-free-market party.